Overview of tax and legal issues non-residents should consider.

 - If held directly by individuals—An enjoyment income (2% of the cadastral value (value assigned to the property in the Cadastral Office) or 1.1% if cadastral value has been updated in the last 10 years) will be attributed to the owner and taxed at 24%.
 For EU or EEA residents, the tax rate is 19% for 2016 and onward.

-- Wealth Tax—The Wealth Tax (WT), which was suspended between 2008 and 2010, has been restored (in force through 2020).
-Non-resident individuals (WT is not applicable to corporate entities) are subject to WT on both real estate assets and real estate companies.
+Wealth Tax—The Wealth Tax (WT), Non-resident individuals (WT is not applicable to corporate entities) are subject to WT on both real estate assets and real estate companies.
 The taxable base is the net value of the property (the real value decreased only by encumbrances and debts connected to the investment in such asset).
 The maximum rate for the Spanish territory is up to 2.5% but it may vary from one region to another.

 In some regions, certain exemptions, tax credits and benefits may be available.
 Criteria to determine the credits and benefits applicable will have to be carefully analyzed on a case-by-case basis.